Perl-Apollo/oshun/README.md

 # This is Heimdall

 Heimdall is a Norse god who keeps watch for invaders and the onset of Ragnarök.
-He is know for this particularly eyesight and hearing.
+He is known for his keen eyesight and hearing.

-In other words, he carefully watches to ensure that only those allowed in are allowed in.
+In other words, he carefully watches to ensure that only those who are allowed in are actually allowed in.

 In software terms: